Chat with us

 InsightMed Research Hub is a UAE-based research mentorship organization built for clinicians who want to publish — but need the structure to actually finish.

-We run cohort-based projects where every participant makes meaningful intellectual contributions to PRISMA systematic reviews targeting indexed journals.
+We run cohort-based systematic reviews, meta-analyses, and GBD studies where every participant makes meaningful intellectual contributions toward an indexed-journal submission.
 No ghost authorship.
 No shortcuts.

 From the moment you're accepted, you're part of a coordinated team with a defined role, clear milestones, and direct research supervision.
 Your authorship is earned.